 So, how do you cultivate the spirit of the "knight in shining armor" in your own relationships without falling into unhealthy patterns of codependency or unrealistic expectations?
 Here are some practical tips:

 Second, practice empathy and emotional intelligence.
 Take the time to understand your partner's feelings and perspectives, even when you don't necessarily agree with them.
-Ask open-ended questions, actively listen to their responses, and validate their emotions.
+In real terms, ask open-ended questions, actively listen to their responses, and validate their emotions.
 By showing empathy, you create a safe space for your partner to express their feelings without fear of judgment or criticism.
-This fosters a deeper connection and strengthens the bond between you.
-For example, instead of dismissing your partner's anxieties about a work presentation, try saying something like, "I understand why you're feeling nervous.
+That said, this fosters a deeper connection and strengthens the bond between you.
+Now, for example, instead of dismissing your partner's anxieties about a work presentation, try saying something like, "I understand why you're feeling nervous.
 Presentations can be stressful.
-How can I help you prepare?"
+How can I help you prepare?

 FAQ